Iceland Road Trip: Our 6-Day Itinerary

 Overnight: Comfort and Rest

-Comfort and Rest is a cozy apartment conveniently located near the Keflavik airport.
-Jolanta the owner was very welcoming and helpful: she even prepared the hot tub in the garden for our arrival.
-Highly recommended to those who need to catch an early flight from Keflavik the next morning!
+Comfort and Rest is a cozy apartment ideally located near Keflavik Airport.
+The owner, Jolanta, was incredibly welcoming and helpful—she even prepared the hot tub in the garden for our arrival.
+If you’re catching an early flight from Keflavik the next morning, we highly recommend this place for a comfortable and convenient stay!

 Iceland FAQ